-The digital multimeter tutorials found here will provide you with some fundamental information to get the most out of your Tektronix digital multimeter, including how to make accurate resistance measurements and how to easily calculate measurement statistics.
+The digital multimeter tutorials found here will provide you with some fundamental information to select a digital multimeter and how to get the most out of your Tektronix / Keithley digital multimeter, including how to make accurate resistance measurements and how to easily calculate measurement statistics.

 |How to Make Simple and Accurate Resistance Measurements|